-The 1990s was the decade when what has been dubbed “the cocktail renaissance” started and what some describe as “craft cocktails” became fashionable.
+The 1990s was the decade when "the cocktail renaissance" started and what some describe as "craft cocktails" became fashionable.

 By the mid-1990s, cocktails and cocktail bartenders (most notably Dick Bradsell and Dale DeGroff) were being written about in glossy consumer magazines and folk like me launched magazines dedicated to cocktail culture.
 The "for mash get Smash" culture of the 70s and 80s turned to fresh and even organic.
 Good bars started using freshly squeezed juices and "Mexican elbows", and every bar counter gained at least one fruit bowl.
 Sour mix became a pejorative term.

 The 1990s turned into the decade of the V-shaped glass and any cocktail served in such a glass could be, and usually was, christened a member of the Martini family.
 With the fashion for 'fresh' so the fashion for crisp clean vodka continued to grow from the 80s.
 Consequently, any cocktail combining fresh fruit and vodka served in a V-shaped glass was bound to be a hit - enter fresh fruit martinis - the Watermelon Martini and the French Martini.

 Cranberry juice, and for a while even white cranberry juice, became very fashionable, partly due its perceived health benefits.
 Inevitably, cranberry juice found its way into cocktails, most notable the Cosmopolitan, Seabreeze and Woo Woo.